-115 years of Bosch production in France: Premiere in Paris
+Bosch production in France: premiere in Paris in 1905

 France has the distinction of being home to the first Bosch factory outside Germany.
 Opened in Paris in 1905, the plant manufactured Bosch’s only product at the time, the magneto ignition device, which helped to give the internal-combustion engines of early automobiles the ignition they needed.
 France had a fast-growing automotive market at the time, and the Bosch magneto ignition device was in high demand.
 After the end of the first world war in 1918, however, the Stuttgart-based company lost all of its assets in France.
 Bosch had to rebuild its activities in France on two occasions, with economic and business relations between Germany and France literally in ruins after 1945 as well.